-In the second quarter of FY23, the growth momentum of the first quarter was sustained, and high-frequency indicators (HFIs) performed well in July and August of 2022.
-India's comparatively strong position in the external sector reflects the country's generally positive outlook for economic growth and rising employment rates.
-India ranked fifth in foreign direct investment inflows among the developed and developing nations listed for the first quarter of 2022.
+In the second quarter of FY24, the growth momentum of the first quarter was sustained, and high-frequency indicators (HFIs) performed well in July and August of 2023.
+India's comparatively strong position in the external sector reflects the country's positive outlook for economic growth and rising employment rates.
+India ranked 5th in foreign direct investment inflows among the developed and developing nations listed for the first quarter of 2022.

-India's economic story during the first half of the current financial year highlighted the unwavering support the government gave to its capital expenditure, which, in FY23 (until August 2022), stood 46.8% higher than the same period last year.
-The ratio of revenue expenditure to capital outlay decreased from 6.4 in the previous year to 4.5 in the current year, signalling a clear change in favour of higher-quality spending.
+India's economic story during the first half of the current financial year highlighted the unwavering support the government gave to its capital expenditure, which, in 2023-24, stood 37.4% higher than the same period last year.
+In the budget of 2023-24, capital expenditure took lead by steeply increasing the capital expenditure outlay by 37.4% in BE 2023-24 to Rs.10 lakh crore (US\$ 120.12 billion) over Rs.
+7.28 lakh crore (US\$ 87.45 billion) in RE 2022-23.
+The ratio of revenue expenditure to capital outlay increased by 1.2% in the current year, signalling a clear change in favour of higher-quality spending.
 Stronger revenue generation because of improved tax compliance, increased profitability of the company, and increasing economic activity also contributed to rising capital spending levels.
+In February 2024, the Finance Ministry announced the total expenditure in Interim 2024-25 estimated at Rs.
+47,65,768 crore (US\$ 571.64 billion) of which total capital expenditure is Rs.
+11,11,111 crore (US\$ 133.27 billion).

 Since India's resilient growth despite the global pandemic, India's exports climbed at the second-highest rate with a year-over-year (YoY) growth of 8.39% in merchandise exports and a 29.82% growth in service exports till April 2023.
 With a reduction in port congestion, supply networks are being restored.
 The CPI-C inflation reduction from June 2022 already reflects the impact.
-In June 2023 (Provisional), CPI-C inflation was 4.81%, down from 7.01% in June 2022.
+In September 2023 (Provisional), CPI-C inflation was 5.02%, down from 7.01% in June 2022.
 With a proactive set of administrative actions by the government, flexible monetary policy, and a softening of global commodity prices and supply-chain bottlenecks, inflationary pressures in India look to be on the decline overall.